Station Layout Guide: Build Efficient Factories in Outworld Station

 Don’t lock in:

-• Avoid permanent structures blocking expansion directions
+• Permanent structures blocking expansion directions

-• Build in modules you can replicate elsewhere
+• Non-modular builds you can’t replicate elsewhere

 When to Rebuild